-Aviragen entered into a royalty-bearing research and license agreement with GlaxoSmithKline, plc ("GSK") in 1990 for the development and commercialization of zanamivir, a neuraminidase inhibitor marketed by GSK as Relenza to treat influenza.
-Most of the Company's Relenza patents have expired and the only substantial remaining intellectual property related to the Relenza patent portfolio, which is solely owned by the Company and exclusively licensed to GSK, is scheduled to expire in July 2019 in Japan, at which time royalty revenue will cease.
-The post-Merger royalty revenue related to Relenza recognized in the year ended December 31, 2018, was \$788,000, representing 7% of net sales in Japan.
+Aviragen entered into a royalty-bearing research and license agreement with GlaxoSmithKline, plc ("GSK") in 1990 for the development and commercialization of zanamivir, a neuraminidase inhibitor marketed by GSK as Relenza, to treat influenza.
+All of the Company's Relenza patents have expired, the last remaining intellectual property related to the Relenza patent portfolio, which is solely owned by the Company and exclusively licensed to GSK, having expired in July 2019 in Japan, at which time royalty revenue ceased, although it remains subject to minor adjustments for sales returns and exchange rate differences.
+Royalty revenue related to Relenza in 2019, and in the post-Merger period in 2018, was \$778,000 and \$788,000, respectively, representing 7% of net sales in Japan.

-The Company also generates royalty revenue from the sale of Inavir in Japan, pursuant to a collaboration and license agreement that Aviragen entered into with Daiichi Sankyo Company, Limited, or Daiichi Sankyo, in 2009.
+The Company also generates royalty revenue from the sale of Inavir in Japan, pursuant to a collaboration and license agreement that Aviragen entered into with Daiichi Sankyo Company, Limited ("Daiichi Sankyo"), in 2009.
 In September 2010, laninamivir octanoate was approved for sale by the Japanese Ministry of Health and Welfare for the treatment of influenza in adults and children, which Daiichi Sankyo markets as Inavir.
-Under the agreement, the Company currently receives a 4% royalty on net sales of Inavir in Japan and was eligible to earn sales milestone payments, including a one-off payment of \$5.0 million if net sales exceeded 20 billion Yen in one year.
-This target was achieved in the three months ended March 31, 2018, prior to the Merger, and Aviragen recognized the related \$5.0 million as royalty revenue prior to the Merger.
+Under the agreement, the Company currently receives a 4% royalty on net sales of Inavir in Japan.
 The last patent related to Inavir is set to expire in December 2029 in Japan, at which time royalty revenue will cease.
-The post-Merger royalty revenue related to Inavir recognized in the year ended December 31, 2018, was \$552,000.
-In addition, the Company recognized non-cash royalty revenue related to the sale of future royalties (see Note 7) of \$1,475,000.Both the royalty revenue and the non-cash royalty revenue related to the sale of future royaltieshave been subjected to a 5% withholding tax in Japan, for which \$102,000 was included in income tax expense in the year ended December 31, 2018.
+The royalty revenue related to Inavir recognized in 2019, and in the post-Merger period in 2018, was \$3,668,000 and \$552,000, respectively.
+In addition, the Company recognized non-cash royalty revenue related to the sale of future royalties (see Note 7) of \$5,030,000 and \$1,475,000 in 2019 and 2018, respectively.
+Both the royalty revenue and the non-cash royalty revenue related to the sale of future royalties have been subjected to a 5% withholding tax in Japan, for which \$435,000 and \$102,000 was included in income tax expense in the years ended December 31, 2019 and 2018, respectively.

 NOTE 7.
-Liabilities Related to Sale of Future Royalties
+Liabilities Related to the Sale of Future Royalties

-In April 2016, Aviragen entered into a Royalty Interest Acquisition Agreement (the "HCRP Agreement") with HCRP.
-Under the Agreement, HCRP made a \$20.0 million cash payment to Aviragen in consideration for acquiring certain royalty rights ("Royalty Rights") related to the approved product Inavir in the Japanese market.
+In April 2016, Aviragen entered into a Royalty Interest Acquisition Agreement (the "RIAA") with HCRP.
+Under the RIAA, HCRP made a \$20.0 million cash payment to Aviragen in consideration for acquiring certain royalty rights ("Royalty Rights") related to the approved product Inavir in the Japanese market.
 The Royalty Rights were obtained pursuant to the collaboration and license agreements (the "License Agreement") and a commercialization agreement that the Company entered into with Daiichi Sankyo.
-Per the terms of the HCRP Agreement, HCRP is entitled to the first \$3.0 million plus 15% of the next \$1.0 million in royalties earned in each year commencing on April 1, with any excess revenue being retained by the Company.
+Per the terms of the RIAA, HCRP is entitled to the first \$3.0 million plus 15% of the next \$1.0 million in royalties earned in each year commencing on April 1, with any excess revenue being retained by the Company.